RedisBloom/RedisBloom/docs/Commands.md

 Creates an empty Bloom Filter with a given error ratio and initial capacity.
 This command is useful if you intend to add many items to a Bloom Filter, otherwise you can just use `BF.ADD` to add items.
-It will also create one for you.
+It will also create a Bloom Filter for you if one doesn't already exist.

 The initial size and error rate will dictate the performance and memory usage of the filter.
-In general, the higher the lower the error ratio (i.e. the lower the tolerance for false positives) the greater the space consumption per filter entry.
+In general, the higher the error rate (i.e. the lower the tolerance for false positives) the greater the space consumption per filter entry.